City View, SC

 None of the households in City View, SC reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-In 2021, there were 1.58 times more White (Non-Hispanic) residents (769 people) in City View, SC than any other race or ethnicity.
-There were 488 White (Hispanic) and 169 Black or African American (Non-Hispanic) residents, the second and third most common ethnic groups.
+In 2023, there were 2.58 times more White (Non-Hispanic) residents (721 people) in City View, SC than any other race or ethnicity.
+There were 280 Black or African American (Non-Hispanic) and 77 Two Races Including Other (Hispanic) residents, the second and third most common ethnic groups.

 Citizenship